AhmedShafique313/AI-in-forex-trading/README.md

 # Models and Predictions🔮
 There are many machine learning, deep learning, artificial intelligence models and transformers are used in this project to predict future prices of forex trading market with high value of accuracy
 ### 1. Simple Linear Regression Model
 This model is applied on the numeric dataset containing 5 features.
-The dataset is related to the 4-hour ESDUSD.
+The dataset is related to the 4-hour EURUSD.
 The feature `close` is on y-asix and features `open, low, high, volume` are on x-asix.
 - Accuracy: 0.99
 - Dataset: 28000+